-- 35. The proposed Standard combines general principles with what could be described as 'default' sustainability-related disclosures that will apply to a wide range of issues until more topic-specific standards are developed.
-We think that this is rather confusing. - 36.
-It may, therefore, be better to split the Draft Standard into two with the general principles drawn from the IASB's conceptual framework, IAS 1 and IAS 8 in one Standard and the 'default' disclosure requirements in another. - 37.
-If the Board does not feel that splitting the Draft Standard in two is appropriate, we suggest that it is instead split into two more distinct parts so that users are able to distinguish between its general principles and its 'default' disclosure requirements.

-- 38. We understand that the Board's intention is that an entity's impacts on society and the environment should be disclosed to the extent that such information influences users' assessment of enterprise value but this isn't clearly stated.
-We believe that the final Standard should clearly acknowledge the link between such impacts and enterprise value.
-Disclosure of such impacts should be explicitly required where they have the potential to affect enterprise value.
-Additional text could, perhaps, be added to paragraph 17 of the Exposure Draft to make it clear that these impacts must be disclosed. - 39.
-Notably, EFRAG's proposals require organisations to report sustainability matters on the basis of the double materiality principle ie, to disclose how sustainability matters affect the entity's own performance and position, and how they impact on the environment and society.
-Critically, their proposals do not make the link between impacts and enterprise value.
-We therefore do not support them.
+- 38. The proposed standard combines general principles with what could be described as 'default' sustainability-related disclosures that will apply to a wide range of issues until more topic-specific standards are developed.
+We think that this is rather confusing. - 39.
+It may, therefore, be better to split the draft standard into two with the general principles drawn from the IASB's conceptual framework, IAS 1 and IAS 8 in one standard and the 'default' disclosure requirements in another. - 40.
+If the Board does not feel that splitting the draft standard in two is appropriate, we suggest that it is instead split into two more distinct parts so that users are able to distinguish between its general principles and its 'default' disclosure requirements. - 41.
+We understand that the Board's intention is that an entity's impacts on society and the environment should be disclosed to the extent that such information influences users' assessments of enterprise value, but this isn't clearly stated.
+We believe that the final standard should clearly acknowledge the link between such impacts and enterprise value.
+Disclosure of such impacts should be explicitly required only where they have the potential to affect enterprise value.
+Additional text could, perhaps, be added to paragraph 17 of the standard to make it clear that these impacts must be disclosed.